gmfdevops/interview/README.md

 # GMF Interview Assessment
 You must **not** share this assessment directly on public forums for help.
 However you are free to use any resources available on the internet to complete the tasks.

-Pick one of the below assessments, perform it to completion, and after completion email it to the addresses provided by your recruiter.
+We encourage you to use online resources to learn and solve these problems as needed.
+We will ask you questions about what you learned and how you learned it.

 Each of these assessments correlates to a different job role.
 Do the one that you have the most interest in.
 Feel free to do multiple if you like.

+Pick one of the below assessments, perform it to completion, and create a new gibhub repo to publish your results.
+Make sure the collaborators on this repository can see your new repository if it is not public.
+Email the link to your repository to the addresses provided by your recruiter.

+Alternatively, if you do not have a github account you may zip up the source code and email it to the recruiter.
+You do not need to include any of the compiled binaries as they will not get through email filtering.
+Just zip up only the source files.

 ## Assessment 1: Brain teaser and docker skills assessment
 ### Coding the brain teaser